You've been hiding one of the most advanced pieces of technology known to man

 - This is the solution to one story in the Hercule Poirot collection The Labours of Hercules.
 A priceless Renaissance goblet is stolen and then disappears for ten years.
 Why has it not come back onto the market?
 Poirot finds it in a convent, being used as an ordinary cup.

 - In the Transformers: TransTech short story "I, Lowtech", the Corrupt Corporate Executive protagonist finds out his equally-corrupt rival keeps ridiculously powerful artifacts that have been both the start and end of dynasties and wars in multiple universes as decorations in his private office.
 Though the rival is well aware of how valuable it all is and does it precisely as an ostentatious show of his immense wealth.

 - The McAuslan-series has the table service in the officers' mess, which consists of every valuable or interesting piece of swag a regiment's worth of larcenous Scots have picked up over the course of three centuries.
+As an example, the punch-bowl is in fact a solid silver chamberpot once owned by Napoleon's little brother Joseph.
 When a local resistance leader hands one of the lieutenants his knife as a token of surrender, it is immediately pressed into service as a cheese slicer.

 Live Action TV

 - One guy in The Sarah Connor Chronicles finds an abandoned Terminator head and decides to hold onto it, apparently just because it looks cool.
 But then its body comes back looking for it and, yeah.

 - This trope happens all the time with Kryptonite on Smallville, whether it's necklaces or class rings.